For the admission to the master course Distributed Software Systems

 - Exemplary book recommendations for the preparation

-- Short description of course contents relevant for the entrance exam to the summer term 2017 (only the courses addressed in the book recommendations will be covered in the exam)
+- Short description of course contents relevant for the entrance exam (only the courses addressed in the book recommendations will be covered in the exam)

 The examination board of the department decides, based on the results of the exam, whether the applicant has the required competences for an admission to the study program.